 When Removing One SPOC from a SPOC Group

-When one SPOC is removed from a SPOC group on Dispatcher Paragon Management Server, follow these steps:
+After removing SPOC from a SPOC group using Dispatcher Paragon Management Interface, follow these steps:

-1. Follow the steps described in the section How to safely restart a SPOC group with cache deletion below only for the SPOCs that stayed in the SPOC group.
+1. Perform steps outlined in section How to safely restart a SPOC group with cache deletion.

 When Moving a SPOC from a SPOC Group to Another SPOC Group